Purpleheart wood is a type of wood that many people love for its visual appeal, durability, and strength.

 Unfortunately, it can only be found in rainforests, and cutting trees down in rainforests tends to lend itself to greater expenses.

-This is partly because of the transportation costs and partly because of the restrictions that are placed on logging and export for sustainability reasons.
+This is partly because of the transportation costs and partly because of the restrictions that are placed on logging and exporting for sustainability reasons.

 Purpleheart wood is also difficult to work with because it is a thick and hearty wood that is highly capable of withstanding pests and the weather.